 CAIS as a Workplace

-As affirmed at the highest level in our Strategic Vision, CAIS is dedicated to attracting, developing, rewarding and retaining a world-class faculty.
-The Board of Trustees and school administration put a high priority on advances in compensation, benefits, and work climate.
+As affirmed at the highest level by our Board of Trustees, CAIS is dedicated to attracting, developing, rewarding and retaining a world-class faculty.
+The school administration puts a high priority on advances in compensation, benefits, and work climate.

 Current Job Openings